 What is A product?

 So what is a product?
 In the most simple terms, A product is simply a solution that solves a problem that your audience is facing.
 A product can be physical or digital.
 Examples of physical products are cars, books, cameras, coaching classes, etc (Everything you see around you is an example of a physical product).
 Examples of digital products are audiobooks, ebooks, video games, movies, apps, music albums, online courses, etc. Services like Amazon and Flipkart fill the gap by using a digital product (their platform) to sell physical products.

 The advantage of selling a product over a service (freelancing)

 There are two advantages of selling a product over a service.
 The first advantage is the ability to scale very quickly at little or no cost.
 The second advantage is the ability to earn a passive income.
 Let’s look at both of these in more detail.

 Advantage #1: Scale Quickly

-Let’s look at the first advantage, scalability!
+The first advantage, scalability!
 When your business grows and wants to serve more people, a product-based business is much easier to scale and meet client demands!
 Unlike a service-based business (Freelancing or other sell your services based jobs) that needs to hire more people to serve a growing client base, a product-based business can grow with fewer changes to their organization.
 This is especially true for digital products based businesses.

 For example, an author writes a book.
 This book is now the product.
 If tomorrow, the book becomes a viral sensation and more people want to buy it, the author simply has to ask his publisher to print more copies.
 With Amazon’s self-publishing, this becomes even easier as Amazon only prints and ships out books as and when their customers order a book.
 There is no need to store a bunch of books in anyone’s warehouse.